Bulk Bag Handling Equipment

 Vacuum conveyors can transport many granulated bulk materials, powders, small parts, and pigments in dense and lean phase via pipes and hoses.
 The installation of these machines is easy and their operation is quite simple.
 With the use of the vacuum, the production environment can be kept clean by these systems.
-Because of constant improvement in technology, the eradication of explosion risks, and the creation of good hygienic solutions, the preference of vacuum conveyors today has increased in many industries.
+The constant improvement in technology, eradication of explosion risks, and hygienic cleaning solutions have increased the use of vacuum conveyors in several industries.

 The different types of vacuum conveyors include:

 This type of vacuum conveyor makes use of air streams at very high speeds.
 They also use low pressure in order to continuously fluidize the product.
 These vacuum conveyors are usually used for materials that do not pack when they are brought under pressure, such as grain, wood, or chips.
 They are also implemented for long distances.